d-carrigg/SlackNetBlockBuilder/ReadMe.md

 *This project is not affiliated with Slack or SlackNet.
 I just needed a better way to create blocks for my Slack apps.*

+> [!NOTE]
+> This package is currently in beta.
+The code works but I may change naming until production release.

 ## Installation

 [![NuGet](https://img.shields.io/nuget/vpre/SlackNetBlockBuilder)](https://www.nuget.org/packages/SlackNetBlockBuilder/)